 We went to Walt Disney World this month and it was such a magical experience for our family!
 My husband and I had only been to Disney World when we were in high school for a choir and orchestra trip.
 Let me just say- it’s so different when you plan it all out yourself verses following directions on where to be and when from a teacher.
+You are in control of the trip, you can decide where to eat, drink, stay over and how to travel!
+We even looked into private jet travel and helicopter rides on websites similar to Jettly, just because we could!
+We wanted it to be the holiday of a lifetime.
 It’s also so much more magical when you can experience it through your children’s eyes.

 We decided in December that we were going to finally make our dreams come true and plan a family vacation.
 I had wanted to plan a Disney trip for years but it was never the right time for us.
 Now we know there is no “right time,” just like having a baby!
 You just gotta plan it and go.

 After talking to some of our friends that had gone a few times, joining some Disney planning Facebook groups, and reading some other blog posts; we decided that 5 days in the parks would be a great fit for us.
 This meant we could do 2 full days in Magic Kingdom and then 1 day at EPCOT, Animal Kingdom, and Hollywood Studios.
 While I loved our plan as I was planning it, I definitely learned that our next trip will be longer to have some relaxation days mixed in.
 We also decided to stay on property and get the Deluxe Dining plan.